aceslowman/beginners-growth/README.md

 ## Sequence

-1. First, draw a line from one point, to a random point.
-The random point is constrained by the random point vector that came before it. (repeat n times)
+1. Draw a line from a starting point, to a destination point.
+The destination point is constrained to a certain degree to the direction and magnitude of the vector before it.
+  * *repeat n times, until a branch is created*
-2. Once one branch is drawn, loop through points along the branch, and create new branches from random points.
+2. Loop through the points of all branches, and at semi-random points, generate new branches
-3. Once n number of levels have been looped through, change the drawing mode (i.e points to triangle strip)
+  * *repeat n levels deep*
+  * For each new branch, create a corresponding mesh for display.
+3. Loop through all created branches
+  * Apply coloring
+  * Change drawing mode to TRIANGLE_FAN for all branches belonging to levels above the LEAF_LEVEL

 ---